telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 >tipPlease bear in mind that the control template may be different in the different themes.
 This example modifies the **OfficeBlack** theme.

 >importantNote that when changing a __Control Template__ you should include all required parts.
-Even if your code compiles, some of the functionality may be subject to impact due to the omission of the required parts.
+Even if your code compiles, some of the functionality may be impacted due to the omission of the required parts.
 The required parts are usually marked with the prefix "__PART___".

 ### Modifying the Control Template